BumbleBee-2349/r6-stats-bot/README.md

 To run the bot, make sure you have Python3+ installed.
 You can set up the project by following these steps:

-1. Clone the project to your repository
+1. Clone the project to your repository and if you want to run locally
 ```
 $ cd r6-stats-bot
 ```